Share purchases vs asset purchases: The key differences

 With these definitions in mind, what are the key differences between these two methods, and what needs to be considered when deciding between them?

-2. It's often more tax advantageous for the seller
+Share purchases are often more tax-advantageous for the seller

 Share purchases may result in lower tax liability for the seller.
 While asset sales can be subject to a double tax charge – once on the gain from the sale and once when the proceeds are distributed – the proceeds of share sales are paid directly to shareholders and taxed just once.